SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Also known as Sulphur shelf, the chicken of the woods mushroom is the early mushroom foragers dream.
-It is one of the easiest shrooms to identify and there are no dangerous look a likes with the same characteristics.
+Also known as Sulphur Shelf, the chicken of the woods mushroom is the early mushroom foragers’ dream.
+It is one of the easiest mushrooms to identify and there are no dangerous look-a-likes with the same characteristics.

 Look for this bright orange “shelf” on fallen oaks in the spring.
 Its thick, meaty and should not have gills.
-Just delicious sauted with butter.
+Just delicious sauteed with butter.